digital-chemistry-laboratory/morfeus/docs/cli.rst

 Arguments
 *********

-Fire attemps to correctly guess the correct type of the arguments.
-The following style is recommended:
+Fire attemps to correctly guess the correct type of the arguments given in the command line.
+The following style is recommended as it works across different operating systems.

 ===== ==================
 Type  Recommendation